Recency Biased Causal Attention for Time-series Forecasting: EXPERIMENTS

 \subsection{Transformer}

-We train a standard encoder-decoder Transformer architecture both with and without WCMHA.
+We train a standard encoder-decoder Transformer architecture both with and without RBCA.
 Generic Transformer models often incorporate causality through masking.
 To account for this, our Transformer benchmark uses masking for the decoder MHA but not for the encoder MHA nor the decoder cross-attention.
-We investigate WCMHA's effects by replacing the encoder and decoder self-attention, but not the decoder cross-attention as it is already causal.
+We investigate RBCA's effects by replacing the encoder and decoder self-attention, but not the decoder cross-attention as it is already causal.
 Section~\ref{sm:transformer_architecture} provides more architectural details.

-We train Transformer models, with and without WCMHA, using the weight power-law (\fpl) filter on all 7 datasets.
+We train Transformer models, with and without RBCA, using the weight power-law (\fpl) filter on all 7 datasets.
 We explore the following decay constants: $\alpha \in [0.1, 0.25, 0.5, 0.75, 1.0]$ and provide further experimental detail in sections~\ref{sec:experiments} and \ref{sm:exp_details}.